electron/electron/docs/api/browser-window.md

 ## Window customization

-The `BrowserWindow` class exposes various ways to modify the look and behaviour of your app's windows.
+The `BrowserWindow` class exposes various ways to modify the look and behavior of your app's windows.
 For more details, see the [Window Customization](../tutorial/window-customization.md) tutorial.